tokamak-network/tokamak-zkp-channel-apps/packages/zkp-channel-verifier/src/assets/icons/README.md

 # Icons Directory

-앱 아이콘 파일들이 위치합니다.
+This directory contains app icon files.

-## 필요한 파일들
+## Required Files

-- `app-icon.icns`: macOS용 앱 아이콘
+- `app-icon.icns`: App icon for macOS
-- `app-icon.png`: Windows/Linux용 앱 아이콘
+- `app-icon.png`: App icon for Windows/Linux
-- `favicon.ico`: Windows용 아이콘
+- `favicon.ico`: Icon for Windows

-playground-hub의 아이콘 파일들을 참고하거나,
-새로운 아이콘을 디자인하여 사용할 수 있습니다.
+You can refer to icon files from playground-hub or design new icons to use.